-In isolation or indeed in young children these indicators of dyslexia should not give cause for concern.
+In isolation, or indeed in young children, these indicators of dyslexia should not give cause for concern.
 It is when several indicators are present that dyslexia (or another specific learning difficulty) may be present.
-Those who suspect that their child may have a learning difficulty should arrange for screening.
+If you suspect that your child may have a learning difficulty, discuss it with teachers.

 Facing the school day

 Dyslexia is mainly associated with reading and writing, but it affects more than just English lessons.
-For example, the writing and sequencing demands of history can be a problem and the multi-tasking of many sports can create a problem if the coaching style is not empathetic.
+For example, the writing demands of history can be a problem and the child may find sports difficult..

-The impact of dyslexia depends on the tasks you are asked to do and on the circumstances that surround you.
-Dyslexics can flourish in the cosy, reassuring atmosphere of a good primary school, but many things about the structure of secondary schools make them inherently difficult for dyslexics.
+The impact of dyslexia depends on the tasks the child is asked to do and on the circumstances that surround them.
+Dyslexics can flourish in the cosy, reassuring atmosphere of a good primary school, but many things about the structure of secondary schools make them inherently more difficult.
 For example, pupils now meet many teachers instead of just the class teacher, and they are expected to be more independent in their learning, to read more and write more, to adjust to more new demands from each new lesson, to be organised.
 Dyslexic children will struggle with all of these to a greater or lesser degree.

 10 things that hinder the dyslexic child